After6Services/mt-plugin-log4mt/README.markdown

 * The syslog
 * ...and many more!

 What's more, with Log4MT you can completely control not only the formatting of those messages but also exert granular control over what messages should trigger output, which output methods they should trigger or which messages should be ignored altogether.

 For an overview on Log4MT's capabilities, see the excellent overview of Log::Log4perl "[Retire your debugger, log smartly with Log::Log4perl!][]"

-[Retire your debugger, log smartly with Log::Log4perl!]: http://www.perl.com/pub/a/2002/09/11/log4perl.html

 ## VERSION ##

-1.7 (released May 18th, 2010)
+1.9.11 (currently in beta)

 ## REQUIREMENTS ##

-* [Movable Type 4.x][mt] or any version of [Melody][]
+* [Movable Type 4.x or greater][mt] or any version of [Melody][]
-* Log::Log4perl (included in the distribution)
-* Log::Dispatch (included in the distribution)
-* Sub::Install (included in the distribution)
+* See INSTALLATION for CPAN dependencies

 ## LICENSE ##